artsy/eigen/HACKS.md

 We do some swizzling in our AppDelegate that causes [[UIApplication sharedApplication] delegate] window] to return nil, this is used by image-crop-picker to find the currently presented viewController to present the picker onto.
 This patch looks for our custom window subclass (ARWindow) instead and uses that to find the presented viewController.
 Note we cannot reliably use the lastWindow rather than checking for our custom subclass because in some circumstances this is not our window but an apple window for example UIInputWindow used for managing the keyboard.

+## react-native patch-package (EXCLUDED_ARCHS part only).

+#### When can we remove this:

+When we upgrade to react-native 0.67 or later.

+#### Explanation/Context:

+This is an old restriction for an old hermes version.
+It's messing with our xcodeproj file for non-M1 macs, so we patch it out for now.
+That restriction is fixed and removed on RN 0.67.

 ## react-native patch-package (stacktrace-parser part only).

 #### When can we remove this: